CREATIVE

 Geoff: "With working from home I've found productivity to be extremely high but creativity very low.
 When you're not surrounded by immensely talented and creative people every day it's hard to feel inspired.
 Additionally, not having their creative minds within earshot at a moment's notice to bounce ideas off of makes things more difficult as well.
 So my solution has really been to get outside and walk walk walk (obeying the 2m distancing rule of course).
 I have to get my eyes off of a screen and get outside to enrich all my senses to get the creative juices flowing again."

-Geoff’s experience of high productivity and low creativity when working from home is a universal one.
-The New York Times has an entire article on exactly this, Kevin Roose writes that although research shows workers gaining productive hours while working from home, they’re missing those harder-to-measure benefits like creativity and innovative thinking.
-Team cohesion and problem-solving, unfortunately, suffers with remote collaboration.
+Geoff's experience of high productivity and low creativity when working from home is a universal one.
+The New York Times has an entire article on exactly this: Kevin Roose writes that although research shows workers gaining productive hours while working from home, they're missing those harder-to-measure benefits like creativity and innovative thinking.
+Team cohesion and problem-solving suffer with remote collaboration.

-Luckily, we live in a time where technology has connected us more than ever before.
-Don’t be afraid to hop on a ten-minute Zoom call to chat about an issue you’re having with your team.
+Luckily, we live in a time when technology has connected us more than ever before.
+Don't be afraid to hop on a ten-minute call to chat through an issue you're having with your team.

-Creative work often has subjective standards; it is in its nature to be judged based on sentiment or the feelings it can instill.
-So, creatives are often more vulnerable to self-doubt and Imposter Syndrome.
-If you have experienced Imposter Syndrome, how are some ways you have dealt with or overcome it?
+Creative work often has subjective standards; it's in its nature to be judged based on sentiment or the feelings it can instill.
+So creatives are often more vulnerable to self-doubt and imposter syndrome.
+If you have experienced imposter syndrome, how are some ways you have dealt with or overcome it?

 Geoff: "There is always a point in my projects where I reach rock bottom.
 The point where what I make sucks, my ideas suck, I suck, my career is in ruins and I'm a fraud.
 All of this happens because I place such lofty goals and expectations on my work, which usually end up being much higher than those of the client.